bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-faceted-textual-search.md

 - Quicksearch products by using search terms (textual search)
 - Sort products alphabetically, by newest to oldest, etc

 These features are available by using the `SearchProducts` field.
 A merchant must [enable Product Filtering](https://support.bigcommerce.com/s/article/Product-Filtering-Settings?language=en_US#setup) for facets to be returned.
-In addition, only facets that a merchant marks visible will be returned.
+In addition, only facets that a merchant marks as visible in their Product Filtering settings will be returned.

 This page walks you through how to filter and query products and facets to display on your storefront.
 See [GraphQL Playground](/graphql-playground) for full schema documentation.